nose-devs/nose/README.txt

    it sees a package with the same name in a different location.
 Set this option to disable that behavior.

+--no-byte-compile

+   Prevent nose from byte-compiling the source into .pyc files while nose is scanning for and running tests.

 -a=ATTR, --attr=ATTR

    Run only tests that have attributes specified by ATTR [NOSE_ATTR]